BuildRadiator/BuildRadiatorMavenExtension/README.md

 You need to set these for each CI initiated build, before Maven is launched:

 ```
-export buildIdEnvVar=<the build number from Jenkin or the commit hash etc>
+export buildId=<the build number from Jenkin or the commit hash etc>
-export radiatorCodeEnvVar=<radiator code from when you created the radiator>
+export radiatorCode=<radiator code from when you created the radiator>
-export secret=<radiator secret from when you created the radiator>
+export radiatorSecret=<radiator secret from when you created the radiator>
 ```

 Don't do these on your dev workstation, because updating the build radiator is the business of your CI daemon.